The Five Best Marijuana Stocks That Pay Dividends

 A Pot Stock Minus the Pot

-Once Marinol went generic and dropped in price, AbbVie sold it to Alkem Labs in 2019.
+Once Marinol went generic and dropped in price, AbbVie sold it to Alkem Laboratories in 2019.
 Today, AbbVie isn’t in the production or distribution of any cannabis treatments.
-But it does currently hold the most cannabis patents in the U.S. So, while this is by no means a pure-play on the pot industry, AbbVie’s intellectual property will make it a key player in the industry for years to come.
-This, paired with its status as a dividend aristocrat makes AbbVie one of our favorite marijuana stocks that pays dividends.
-Well, that and it impressive 4.9% yield.
+But it does currently hold the most cannabis patents in the U.S. So while this is by no means a pure play on the pot industry, AbbVie’s intellectual property will make it a key player in the industry for years to come.
+This, paired with its status as a dividend aristocrat, makes AbbVie one of our favorite marijuana stocks that pay dividends.
+Well, that and its impressive 4.9% yield.

 The Bottom Line on These Marijuana Stocks That Pay Dividends

 There are plenty of cheap marijuana stocks out there.
 And a good case can be made to justify investing in them.
 But like any young company, they’re one scandal away from failure.
 Take the oh-so promising case of Theranos for example.

 Now, Theranos is an extreme example of how a young and promising company can go sideways.
 But it also serves as a reminder of the fragility of a young company.
 Even one with a massive valuation.

 But in the case of these five marijuana dividend stocks, there’s more certainty and less volatility.
 That’s because, although they’re exposed to the cannabis industry, they’re also diversified to withstand temporary shocks to the industry… while also being able to benefit from upswings.